pansism/downscale-satelliteLST/README.md

 1. **LST**: A single raster dataset with one or more bands, where each band is a LST array.
 2. **Predictors**: A single raster dataset with one or more bands, where each band is a predictor.
 Each band of the predictors should be standardized, i.e. centered over zero and with a variance of one.

 The class does **not** require the two raster datasets to have the exact same SRS or Bounding  Box.
 The only requirement is the predictors to be **within** the bounds of the LST.
-It is very **important** however, that the projection and the geoTranformation coefficients of each raster to exist and to be correctly specified.
+It is very **important** however, that the projection and the geoTranformation coefficients of each raster to be correctly defined.
 If any of them is missing then the downscaling fuction will raise an error and stop.

+### Checks for downscaling the LST data:
+If a LST band misses more than 40% of its pixels, then this band is discarded and no model is built.
+In addition, if a model achieves a R^2 that is lower than 0.5, it is also discarded.
+These two thresholds can be changed using the the setters 'SetMissingPxlsThreshold()' and 'SetR2Threshold()', respectively.

+### Output:
+A dictinary with the Downscaled LST (DLST) data of all the non-discarded models.
+The **spatial resolution** and the **SRS** of the output data will be that of the predictors.

 ### Things to keep in mind:
 - It is recommended the datatype of the the LST and the predictors data to be **float32**.
 - If the LST or the predictors contain any **water bodies** or **clouds**, then these pixels should be **NoData**.
 - The class builds a **"global" regression model** for each LST band.
 Hence, it should be used with data that cover an area of **limited extent**, e.g. a city with its surroundings.
-- The **spatial resolution** and the **SRS** of the output Downscaled LST (DLST) will be that of the predictors.
 - The algorithm will generate data also for the cloud-covered areas.
 Handle them with caution.

 ## Usage